Henry Edmondson (sportsman)

 In 1912/13, Edmond both played in and was manager of the Western Australia team which toured the country.
 On this occasion he was used as a top order batsman and scored two half centuries, the best of which was 68 against New South Wales.
 Against South Australia in Adelaide, Edmondson acted as his side's wicket-keeper in the second innings as usual gloveman Harold Evers was injured.
-In Sydney, Edmondson got a pair against New South Wales but also got the biggest wicket of his career, that of Victor Trumper.
-He finished with career with 194 runs at 17.63 and four wickets at 56.50, from six first-class matches.
+In Sydney, Edmondson got a pair against New South Wales but also got the biggest wicket of his career, that of star Australian Test batsman Victor Trumper.
+The 1963 edition of Wisden Cricketers' Almanack would name Trumper among the Six Giants of the Wisden Century.
+He finished his career with 194 runs at 17.63 and four wickets at 56.50, from six first-class matches.